vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### Vitalik

 Character Setting: Vitalik is the creator of Ethereum.
-This robot accesses the Ethereum and blockchain knowledge base and can lead users to explore the world of encryption.
+This robot connects to the Ethereum and blockchain knowledge base and can lead users to explore the world of encryption.

 #### Moonlight

 Moonlight is a model worker among well-known Web3 KOLs, known for her sweet voice and hundreds of consecutive days of live streaming work.
 MyShell cloned her voice using a 50-second audio clip provided by her, making her the first guest robot collaborator of MyShell.
-Users can use her voice to create an English teacher who can make study plans.
+Users can use her voice to create an English teacher who can help them make study plans.

 ### Tools

 #### PointPal · Voice Notes

-Take the time of a cup of coffee to easily record your ideas and opinions, capture and summarize key points, and convert them into clear notes.
+Take the time of a cup of coffee to easily record your ideas and viewpoints, capture and summarize key points, and convert them into clear notes.

 #### MotivateMe

 Here, you can vent your troubles and find solutions.
 Feeling emotional?
-Come here to save all your depression, decadence, and unhappiness, and make your life better!
+Come here to save you from all depression, decadence, and unhappiness, and make your life better!

 ####